web-platform-tests/wpt/README.md

 As of 28 March 2017, this repo is no more.
 RIP, csswg-test.

-It has now been merged into [web-platform-tests][] and all tests formally in this repository can be found in the `css` subdirectory.
+It has now been merged into [web-platform-tests][] and all tests formerly in this repository can be found in the `css` subdirectory.

 Issues and pull requests on this repository are kept for historical interest